nawabahmadreshi/documentation/ingredients/email-set-up-deep-linking.md

 - An article
 - A content page, like a video or image

 Once you choose one and click **Submit**, [meta tags that can be used for deep linking](/getting-started/hosted-deep-link-data/guide/) will be retrieved from your webpage.
-You will see a result indicating the mapping between your web content and your app content:
+You will see a result indicating the mapping between your web content and your app content.
+For a full explanation of the tests run on this page and the possible results, check out our [support page](/marketing-channels/{{page.title}}/support/#deep-linking-setup-messages).

-#### We think you use your web URL for deep linking

-{% image src="/img/pages/third-party-integrations/responsys/web-url-result.png" 2-thirds center alt='Using your web URL for deep linking' %}

-If your webpage, for instance at the URL `https://shop.com/shoes/brown-loafers`, has a tag like this:

-`<meta name="al:ios:url" content="shop://https://shop.com/shoes/brown-loafers" />`

-or this:

-`<meta name="al:android:url" content="shop://shoes/brown-loafers" />`

-Your deep linking setup for email will use all or part of your **web URL** as a deep link value.
-It can use either the full URL including the protocol (`https://shop.com/shoes/brown-loafers`), the full URL without the protocol (`shop.com/shoes/brown-loafers`), or the path of the URL (`shoes/brown-loafers`).

-#### We think you host your deep link data on your website

-{% image src="/img/pages/third-party-integrations/responsys/hosted-data-result.png" 2-thirds center alt='Using hosted data for deep linking' %}

-If instead, your webpage has a tag like this:

-`<meta name="branch:deeplink:product_id" content="123456" />`

-or this:

-`<meta name="al:ios:url" content="shop://id/123456" />`

-Your deep linking setup for email will use the **hosted deep link data** method.
-This means that no mapping can be made to the URL, and [meta tags that can be used for deep linking](/getting-started/hosted-deep-link-data/guide/) will be retrieved from your webpage on an ongoing basis.

-#### We couldn't determine your deep linking setup from your web URL

-If there are no meta tags for deep linking on your webpage, or you indicate that the mapping is incorrect, you can try a Branch link instead.

-{% image src="/img/pages/third-party-integrations/responsys/enter-branch-link.png" center 2-thirds alt='Enter a Branch link' %}

-Here, you will want to enter a Branch link that opens to a page within your app (not the home screen).

-When you click **Submit**, the link's values for `$canonical_url`, `$desktop_url`, and `$fallback_url` will be compared against other values in the link.
-If there is a mapping between values for the full URL or the path of the URL, your deep linking setup for email will use those methods.

-### Test your link

-When you submit a web URL or Branch link, you will be prompted with a test link.
-Click this link on iOS and Android devices, and verify that it will open your app to the right place.

-{% image src="/img/pages/third-party-integrations/responsys/test-link.png" center half alt='Test your link' %}

-Once you click **Yes**, your deep linking will be set up for email.
-When a user clicks a link in your emails, we will embed the full web URL, path of the web URL, or retrieved deep link data from the webpage into a Branch version of that link and pass it to your app, so that it will open to the right place.

 ### We couldn't determine your deep linking setup

-If an app deep linking scheme that maps to your web content cannot be successfully detected, a Branch account manager will be in touch to help you set up your deep linking for email.
+If an app deep linking scheme that maps to your web content cannot be successfully detected, you can [configure your settings manually](#deep-linking-settings-for-email), or you can reach out to your Branch account manager or support for assitance.

 {% image src="/img/pages/third-party-integrations/responsys/failure-result.png" center 2-thirds alt='Could not set up deep linking' %}